 \subsection{Carbon Scaling Algorithm}

-Our greedy carbon scaling algorithm to compute a batch job's execution schedule by horizontally scaling it up or down or suspending it entirely is shown as Algorithm~\ref{alg:proposed_algorithm}.
-As noted in Section \ref{sec:problem}, when a new job arrives at time $t$, it specifies a \emph{desired} completion time (``deadline'') of time $T$.
+\systemName relies on the knowledge of application scalability profile, carbon intensity forecast, and other job constraints to decide when to i) horizontally scale resources up or down or ii) suspend execution to ensure minimum carbon consumption.
+As noted earlier, when a new job arrives at time $t$, it specifies a \emph{desired} completion time (i.e., a ``deadline'') of time $T$.
+We also assume that the marginal capacity curve of the application is obtained by profiling the application offline (see Section~\ref{sec:profiler}) and is known at arrival time.
+Finally, the algorithm takes the carbon cost forecast $c$, which we assume to be correct.
+We analyze the impact of inaccurate forecasts in Section~\ref{sec:assumptions}.

 We assume that the interval $[t, T]$ is discretized into smaller fixed-length intervals (e.g., 15 minutes or an hour), and the number of servers allocated to the job can be changed at the start of each interval.
 Suppose that there are $n$ time intervals between $[t, T]$, $n\geq 1$.
-Let $c_1, c_2, ..., c_n$ denote the forecasted carbon cost in each such interval $i, i \in [t,T]$.
+Let $c_1, c_2, ..., c_n$ denote the forecasted carbon cost in each interval $i, i \in [t,T]$.

-We also assume that the marginal capacity curve of the application is obtained by profiling the application offline (see Section~\ref{sec:profiler}) and is known at arrival time.
 Suppose that the marginal capacity curve is denoted by $MC_{m}, MC_{m+1}, ..., MC_{M}$, where $MC_j$ is the marginal capacity increase after allocating the $j$-th servers, $j \in [m, M]$.
-Since the estimated job length is $l$ when executing with minimum server capacity $m$, the total amount of work the job needs to perform is $W = l \cdot MC_m$.
-Our algorithm needs to compute a schedule where the aggregate server capacity allocated to the job over $[t,T]$ can perform this amount of work before the completion time $T$, while also minimizing carbon emissions.
+Since the estimated job length is $l$ when executing with minimum server capacity $m$, the total work the job needs to perform is $W = l \cdot MC_m$.
+Our algorithm must compute a schedule where the aggregate server capacity allocated to the job over $[t,T]$ can perform this work before the completion time $T$, minimizing carbon emissions.